 Is it Possible to Make Diamonds from Coal and Peanut Butter?

-You can’t turn charcoal and peanut butter into a crystal.
-Especially not at home by heating charcoal and putting it in peanut butter.
+You can’t turn charcoal or coal and peanut butter into a crystal at home by heating the charcoal or coal and putting it in peanut butter and ice.
 However, scientists can turn many carbon-rich substances into crystal in a lab.

 In other words, the videos online that shows coal and peanut butter turning into crystals after being set in ice are all fake.

-None of these people actually put coal (or charcoal) into peanut butter and pulled out a crystal / diamond.
+None of these people actually put coal (or charcoal) into peanut butter and pulled out a crystal (or diamond).
 It doesn’t matter if you freeze it, or how much you heat the coal.
 These videos are simply attempts to get you to click on them so they could wrack up views (i.e., they are clickbait).

-Not only that, but just in case science was wrong and those videos online were right, we tried this experiment… and, on that note, we can confirm all you get is a lump of coal / charcoal covered in peanut butter.
+Not only that, but just in case science was wrong and those videos online were right, we tried this experiment… and, on that note, we can confirm all we got is a lump of coal / charcoal covered in peanut butter.
 Just like you would expect.